BottomleyIan/repo-search/README.md

 ## TODO - If I had more time
 - Handle errors better in what I display to the user, especially 404s
 - Configure react-query better, some defaults are not ideal
+- Display the user's avatar (not in scope of the challenge)
+- Add better tests, the tests also do not use best practice wherby they should be testing how the user interacts with the app.
+Not finding by name etc
+- Add more information to the repo cards, again not in scope, but I added the description and language anyway to add more interest